 - Under the Sustainability-Related Finance Disclosure Regulation ("SFDR") and the EU Taxonomy Regulation, financial services companies operating in the European Union are required to disclose information on the impact of environmental, social and governance (ESG) effects on their portfolios.
 Asset managers are required to categorize their products and show their own processes of ESG integration and the extent to which ESG risks are expected to affect the returns on products sold.
 In addition, asset managers are required to annually report certain detailed information depending on the categorization of the product. - The EU's Markets in Financial Instruments Directive II regulates the use of soft dollars to pay for research and other soft dollar services.
-MiFID II's soft dollar rules do not directly apply to our business because we currently conduct our investment management activities in the United States.
-However, in response to MiFID II and the industry-wide changes prompted by it, we have in the past experienced requests from clients to bear research expenses that are currently paid for using soft dollars.
-In response to such requests or as a result of changes in our operations, we may eventually bear a significant portion or all of the costs of research that are currently paid for using soft dollars, which would increase our operating expenses materially.
+MiFID II's soft dollar rules do not directly apply to our business because we currently conduct our investment management activities in the U.S. However, in response to MiFID II and the industry-wide changes prompted by it, we have in the past experienced requests from clients to bear research expenses that are currently paid for using soft dollars.
+In response to such requests or as a result of changes in our operations, we may eventually bear more of the costs of research that are currently paid for using soft dollars, which would increase our operating expenses materially.

 We may become subject to additional regulatory demands in the future to the extent we expand our business in existing and new jurisdictions.
-See "Risk Factors-Risks Related to our Industry-We are subject to extensive, complex and sometimes overlapping rules, regulations and legal interpretations." and "Risk Factors-Risks Related to our Industry-The regulatory environment in which we operate is subject to continual change, and regulatory developments may adversely affect our business."
+See "Risk Factors-Risks Related to Legal or Regulatory Factors and Taxation-We are subject to extensive, complex and sometimes overlapping laws, rules and regulations." and "Risk Factors-Risks Related to Legal or Regulatory Factors and Taxation-The regulatory environment in which we operate is subject to continual change, and regulatory developments may adversely affect our business."